redbrick/static-site/source/help/exams/admin-test-2000-agm/index.md

 	choice, to:  search every file in a users home directory for the string 'i hate <insert your username here>', and to delete that users account if the string is found.   ( 31 )
-b)	Describe briefly each of the following: perl, awk, grep		( 3 x 3 ) [ This was a typo - I meant to ask perl, awk and sed ]
+b)	Describe briefly each of the following: Perl, awk, grep		( 3 x 3 ) [ This was a typo - I meant to ask Perl, awk and sed ]

 3. Security  ( 40 )
 a)	Explain what is meant by Real UID, Effective UID and Saved UID?
 Which